saadhma/e-commerce-design-reactJS/README.md

-## The Design Screenshots of the e-commerce website build on react JS.
+The Design screenshots of the e-commerce website build in react JS.

 ![Screen Shot 2022-12-09 at 4 07 29 PM](https://user-images.githubusercontent.com/92290370/206690639-04713780-1cca-4032-95aa-6244dbd7e843.png)